1000 Homo DJs

 1000 Homo DJs was a side project of American industrial rock band Ministry.
 The project released two singles, one of which featured a cover of Black Sabbath's "Supernaut".

 1000 Homo DJs began as a side project to release outtakes from Ministry's The Land of Rape and Honey.
 The credits read "Another Luxa/Pan Production", which was the production pseudonym for Ministry members Al Jourgensen and Paul Barker.

 Origin of name

+Two different stories explaining the band's name have circulated, both involving Jourgensen and Wax Trax!
+Records executive Jim Nash.

+In the notes for the 1994 box set Black Box, a story is related that Jourgensen disapproved of an unauthorized dance remix of the song "We Shall Cleanse the World" from Revolting Cocks' debut album Big Sexy Land.
+Nash jokingly comforted Jourgensen, saying the remix would only be heard by "a thousand homo DJs".

-In a 2004 interview, Jourgensen explained that when he played demos (presumably those which became Apathy) for Wax Trax! co-owner Jim Nash, the latter replied, "No one's gonna buy this.
+In a 2004 interview, Jourgensen explained that he played some demo recordings for Nash, who disliked the music and stated: "No one's gonna buy this.
 It'll take one thousand homo DJs to play this for one person to buy it."

-However, according to the Wax Trax! box set Black Box released in 1994, Jourgensen and Nash were in the label's office listening to an unauthorized remix of the Revolting Cocks' (Jourgensen's former band) single "We Shall Cleanse the World".
-Nash comforted Jourgensen, who disapproved of the remix's existence, by assuring him that it would only ever be heard by "a thousand homo DJs".